Anila-Younas/SustainX/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 👥 Authors

-- **Your Name** - *Initial work* - [YourGitHub](https://github.com/yourusername)

 ## 🙏 Acknowledgments

-- Sustainable Development Goals framework by United Nations
+- **Sustainable Development Goals** framework by United Nations
-- Pakistani government data sources
+- **Pakistani Government Data Sources** for official statistics and reports
+- **International Organizations** (World Bank, UNDP, UNESCO) for development indicators
+- **Research Institutions** for academic and policy research data
-- Django and React communities
+- **Django and React Communities** for excellent documentation and support
-- Open source contributors
+- **Open Source Contributors** for libraries and tools used in this project

+**Data Disclaimer**: This application contains both real data sourced from government and international organizations, as well as dummy/test data created during development.
+For production use, please verify data sources and replace any test data with current official statistics.

 ## 📞 Support